Zren/zren.github.io/kde_docs.md

 First create a folder for your new widget.
 Inside it create another folder called `package`.
 Everything inside the `package` folder will be what we eventually zip and share online, so we can keep text editor project files in the `helloworld` folder.

-Inside the package folder will be `metadata.desktop` file which is basically an Linux INI file.
-This file will describe the name of the widget, the category it's in, and various other plasma specific keys like the main qml file.
+Inside the package folder will be `metadata.desktop` file which is basically an Linux `.ini` file.
+This file will describe the name of the widget, the category it's in, and various other plasma specific keys like the main QML file.

 Inside `contents`, we will create the `ui` and `config` folders. `ui` is the folder which should contain your layout files like the `main.qml` and the `configGeneral.qml`.
 The latter is the layout for the widget's configuration window.

-Inside `config` we have the `main.xml` which contains the schema of all our serialized configuration keys+values.
+Inside the `config` folder we have the `main.xml` which contains the schema of all our serialized configuration keys+values.
 The `config.qml` is used to define the tabs in the configuration window, and which QML layout file in the tab will open (like `ui/configGeneral.qml`).

 Note that you don't *need* the 3 config files.
 You can get away with just the `main.qml` and `metadata.desktop` for a barebones widget.